nordlow/compiler-benchmark/README.md

 # compiler-benchmark

-Benchmarks compilation speeds of different combinations of languages and compilers, typicall C++, D and Rust.
+Benchmarks compilation speeds of different combinations of languages and compilers, typically C++, D and Rust.